paulowe/influence-max-gpp/README.md

-# Twitter Social Network Graph Processing Platform
+# Twitter Network Graph Processing Platform

 This a sample application that demonstrates how to build a graph processing platform to create a ranking dashboard of influential Twitter profiles.